 The Subsidized Stafford Loan is a need-based loan.
 The federal government subsidizes the interest while you are in school.
 If you are eligible, you can borrow up to your full need but not more than $3,500 for the first academic year, $4,500 for the second academic year, and $5,500 for the third and fourth academic years.
-Repayment is deferred until six months after graduation, withdrawal, or dismissal from school.
+Repayment is deferred until after leaving school or reducing to less than half-time enrollment.

 Federal Direct Plus Loan

 The Federal Parent Loan for Undergraduate Students (PLUS) provides loans up to the cost of attendance less other financial aid to qualifying parents of undergraduate students.
-Repayment typically starts sixty days after the loan is fully disbursed but can be deferred until six months after graduation, withdrawal, or dismissal from school.
+Repayment typically starts sixty days after the loan is fully disbursed but can be deferred until six months after leaving school, or reducing to less than half-time enrollment.
 The Federal Parent Loan for Undergraduate Students (PLUS) is an option for parents of students who may not qualify for other forms of aid, or to provide additional funding for those who need other assistance.

 Private Loan Programs

-NOTE: You may apply online at salliemae.com, or you may apply by phone.
+NOTE: You may apply online at salliemae.com/student-loans, or you may apply by phone.

 *Lender List Policy